lilyhe123/WLSOnDocker/test.md

 $ kubectl create -f  k8s/wls-admin.yml
 $ kubectl create -f  k8s/wls-stateful.yml
 ```
-Or you can run deploy.sh to deploy all the resources in one command.
+Or you can deploy all the resources by running deploy.sh directly.

 ### 4. Check Resources Deployed to Kubernetes
 #### 4.1 Check Pods and Controllers